MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/remote-access/ras/otp/troubleshoot/Troubleshooting-Authentication-Issues.md

 Make sure that the Internet connection on the client computer is working, and make sure that the DirectAccess service is running and accessible over the Internet.

 ## Failed to enroll for the DirectAccess OTP logon certificate
-**Scenario**â€”User fails to authenticate using OTP with the error: â€œAuthentication failed due to an internal errorâ€
+**Scenario**—User fails to authenticate using OTP with the error: “Authentication failed due to an internal error”

-**Error received** (client event log)â€”Certificate enrollment from CA <CA_name> failed.
+**Error received** (client event log)—Certificate enrollment from CA <CA_name> failed.
 The request was not signed as expected by the OTP signing certificate, or the user does not have permission to enroll.

 **Cause**

 The one-time password provided by the user was correct, but the issuing certification authority (CA) refused to issue the OTP logon certificate.
-The certificate request may not be properly signed with the correct EKU (OTP registration authority application policy), or the user does not have the â€œEnrollâ€ permission on the DA OTP template.
+The certificate request may not be properly signed with the correct EKU (OTP registration authority application policy), or the user does not have the “Enroll” permission on the DA OTP template.

 **Solution**

-Make sure that DirectAccess OTP users have permission to enroll for the DirectAccess OTP logon certificate and that the proper â€œApplication Policyâ€ is included in the DA OTP registration authority signing template.
+Make sure that DirectAccess OTP users have permission to enroll for the DirectAccess OTP logon certificate and that the proper “Application Policy” is included in the DA OTP registration authority signing template.
 Also make sure that the DirectAccess registration authority certificate on the Remote Access server is valid.
 See [3.2 Plan the OTP certificate template](assetId:///15df37b5-5056-4b8f-9343-0984d59635ca#bkmk_3_2_OTP_Cert) and [3.3 Plan the registration authority certificate](assetId:///15df37b5-5056-4b8f-9343-0984d59635ca#bkmk_3_3_RA_Cert).

 ## Missing or invalid computer account certificate
-**Scenario**â€”User fails to authenticate using OTP with the error: â€œAuthentication failed due to an internal errorâ€
+**Scenario**—User fails to authenticate using OTP with the error: “Authentication failed due to an internal error”

-**Error received** (client event log)â€” OTP authentication cannot be completed because the computer certificate required for OTP cannot be found in local machine certificate store.
+**Error received** (client event log)— OTP authentication cannot be completed because the computer certificate required for OTP cannot be found in local machine certificate store.

 **Cause**